nforgeio/RaspberryDebugger/README.md

 # Raspberry Debugger
-Visual Studio Extension for debugging .NET Core applications remotely on a Raspberry Pi.
+_A Visual Studio Extension for debugging .NET Core applications remotely on a Raspberry Pi_

 The Microsoft .NET Core platform is a nice way to develop cross-platform applications for Windows, OS/X and Linux.  .NET Core is also compatible with Raspberry Pi and its Linux based operating system: **Raspberry Pi OS**.